 I suffered from post-partum depression after giving birth, and it only went downhill from there.
 I started drinking to self-medicate my depression and that eventually lead to opiate abuse.
 I wasn’t there for my child, and she was taken away from me for about a year.
 I didn’t even care.
 I partied hard and used drugs.

 It all came to a head when the father of my child threatened full custody and wouldn’t allow me to see her unless I got help.
 I realized then that I wanted to be in my child’s life.
-Narcotics Anonymous helped me get everything together.
+Staying in the “Louisiana Conservative” helped me get everything together.

 They got me into treatment and gave me a support group where I had none.
 I needed that support because I had driven everyone away.
 Now My daughter is four years old and lives with me part-time.
 I’m happy she will never have to see the side of me that cared more about drugs.